 Note that a combination that includes a red joker does not start a Gou Ji because it is unbeatable - your Dui Men must just clear the cards.
 If you start a Gou Ji with a combination including a black joker, your Dui Men can only beat it with a higher combination including a red joker, which is unbeatable.
 Twos on the other hand take on the value of the cards they accompany, so 10-10-10-10-2 counts just as five tens, and can be beaten by five jacks, five queens, etc., so the Gou Ji can continue for several plays.

 When a player starts a Gou Ji, any player on the opposing team whose hand consists of just two combinations - one that beats the play that started the Gou Ji plus any one other card or valid set - can declare "Shao Pai" (捎牌) and play in place of the Dui Men of the player who started the Gou Ji.
-If you declare Shao Pai, you must first beat the set on the table, and wait to see whether anyone can beat your set.
-If they can, then your Shao Pai has failed and their play will automatically start a new Gou Ji with their Dui Men.
+If you declare Shao Pai, you must first beat the set on the table, and wait to give other players the opportunity to beat your set.
+If your set is beaten by another player, then your Shao Pai has failed and their play will automatically start a new Gou Ji with their Dui Men.
 If no one beats you, you play your second combination as your last cards and become a winner.

 Example: Player A plays 6-6, player B beats it with K-K, starting a Gou Ji with E, but player A, whose remaining cards are A-A-8-8-8 declares a Shao Pai and plays his A-A. If no one beats this, A plays his final 8-8-8 and becomes a winner.
 But it may be that some player, for example F, beats the A-A with for example 2-2.
 This sets off a new Gou Ji between F and C, and C might in turn beat the 2-2 with some higher pair such as Black-Black.
 A is left holding his 8-8-8.